gabryssv/pomocnik-skauta/README.md

 # Scouts Knowledge

-A website project collecting knowledge and materials needed to earn scouting skills and specializations.
+A website project gathering knowledge and materials needed to acquire valuable scouting skills and specializations.

 ## Project Goal